jpmonteagudo28/beamertheme-minilu/README.md

 ```
 in the header of your presentation.

-The theme can be customised by setting the value of supported options:
+The theme can be customized by setting the value of supported options:

 ```latex
 \usebeamertheme[booleanOption, keywordOption = value]{minilu}